kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 1. I navigated to the 2022_MIP_280A4_final_project folder (/home/kjreed/2022_MIP_280A4_final_project on the thoth01.cvmbs.colostate.edu server.
 2. I then located the reference genome on NCBI via a web browser.
-3. The file was downloaded directly to the repository on thoth01 using:
+3. The file was downloaded directly, using the curl software, to the repository on thoth01 using:
 ```
 curl -OL https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/003/285/735/GCF_003285735.1_DvirRS2/GCF_003285735.1_DvirRS2_genomic.fna.gz
 ```
-The file containing the compressed fasta file will directly upload to the directory.
+The file containing the compressed fasta file was directly upload to the final project directory.

 ## Step 3: FastQC